xyt6151/ESPLowPowerSensor/task-list.md

 Use this document to keep track of tasks that need to be done.
 Determine

 ## Unfinished tasks
-1. Implement edge case tests (e.g., adding many sensors, very short/long intervals)
-2. Set up Continuous Integration to run tests automatically on code changes
+1. Set up Continuous Integration to run tests automatically on code changes
-3. Modify the library to use interrupts for executing user-created functions:
+2. Modify the library to use interrupts for executing user-created functions:
     a.
 Research and implement a method to set up timer interrupts on both ESP32 and ESP8266
     b.
 Create a new interrupt service routine (ISR) to handle sensor wake and sleep functions
     c.
 Modify the addSensor() method to associate wake and sleep functions with specific interrupts